indexdothtml/Notes/FlutterAndDart.md

 `main()` is a special type of function, which you will write at very first time in main.dart file.
 It is invoked/called by Flutter itself so developer no need to call it manually.
 It is starting point of execution of your dart code, which can call `runApp()` another function inside it.

+`main` function is not a built-in function, but still flutter compiler will look for this function when you run your app, it is like hardcoded in flutter compiler to look for this function to start executing the app.

 ## runApp function in dart